1. Orientation Session

 Basic training (elective):

-• Develop interest (Sports, music, arts)
+• Development of interests (Sports, music, arts)

-• Social etiquette (e.g. dining etiquette)
+• Social skills and etiquette

 • Guidance and support on physical and mental health